The Luskie Family

 Left, the St Hyacinth Catholic Church in Waihola as it appeared on a local postcard.8 It opened officially on 16 April 1899.
 As new generations moved away from the area, the congregation diminished and in 1948 the Waihola Poles saw their church put on a barge and transported to Broad Bay on the Otago Peninsula.

 All 10 of August and Rosalia Orlowski’s children attended the Waihola School and transitioned between their Polish lives and their English community.
-Like his older brother, John Andrew, anyone speaking with Herbert without knowing his surname, would have passed him for a New Zealander.
+Like his older brother, John Andrew (see the madeline orlowski anderson story), anyone speaking with Herbert without knowing his surname, would have passed him for a New Zealander.